ZizouHe/stats-and-beyond/README.md

 Some pieces of knowledges of statistics and more.

-The Gitbook pages version is provided [here](https://zizouhe.github.io/Statistics-and-More/) as well as a Gitbook version [here](https://thu-zizouhe.gitbook.io/statistics-more/).
+The Gitbook pages version is [here](https://zizouhe.github.io/stats-and-beyond-pages/).